 Does your iPhone screen keep going dark or turning off while reading something, checking a shopping list, or any other time you don’t want it to?
-There’s an easy way to fix that in Settings.
+There’s an easy way to turn off auto-lock on an iPhone in Settings.
 Here’s how.

 In “Settings,” tap “Display & Brightness.”

-In “Display & Brightness” settings, scroll down and tap “Auto-Lock.”
+In the “Display & Brightness” settings, scroll down and tap “Auto-Lock.”

 In “Auto-Lock,” you will see a list of time options.
 These determine the length of time your iPhone’s screen will stay lit before turning off and going into Lock mode.